Drug-facilitated sexual assault: Crime reporting and investigation

-Investigators are trained to focus on determining whether a sexual act took place that met the local legal definition of rape or sexual assault, determining whether the victim was under the influence of alcohol or drugs and thus could not give willful consent, determining whether or not there were witnesses, identifying the alleged perpetrator, and determining if he had access to drugs suspected to have been used in the DFSA.
+Investigators are trained to focus on determining whether a sexual act took place that met the local legal definition of rape or sexual assault, determining whether the victim was under the influence of alcohol or drugs and thus could not give willful consent, determining whether or not there were witnesses, identifying the alleged perpetrator, and determining if they had access to drugs suspected to have been used in the DFSA.

 Evidence and detection

-Successful prosecution is likelier if there is physical evidence a victim was drugged, and so a DFSA victim should seek medical care within 72 hours of the assault.
-After 72 hours it is much less likely that tests on urine will successfully detect the presence of drugs, because most will have become metabolized and eliminated from the body, resulting in a false negative.
-Ideally the first urine the victim produces after the assault will be tested for the presence of drugs: if possible, they should collect it into a clean container to give to medical authorities.
-One clue to which of benzodiazepines or GHB might have been used in a DFSA is the effect on the victim's urination: benzodiazepines lead to urinary retention and GHB to urinary incontinence.
+Successful prosecution is likelier if there is physical evidence for a victim having been drugged.
+Because most of the substance will have become metabolized and eliminated from the body after 72 hours, successful detection of the presence of drugs is significantly decreased after this time period, potentially resulting in a false negative.
+In an ideal scenario, the test is performed on the first urine the victim produces after the assault.
+One clue as to which of benzodiazepines or GHB might have been used in a DFSA is the effect on the victim's urination: benzodiazepines lead to urinary retention and GHB to urinary incontinence.

 Urine is not the only means of detecting such drugs in the body.
 Medical authorities may also take samples of the victim's blood, and especially their hair, as this can show evidence for weeks or months, rather than days.
 Hair samples are typically taken 14 days after exposure to the drug (although they may be taken as early as 24 hours), to allow for absorption of the drug into the hair with growth of the hair.
 Testing of hair can therefore extend the window for date rape drug detection to weeks or even months.
-Victims should do their best to describe the effects of the drug, because most laboratories will not do a broad drug screen, and knowing the drug's effects will help law enforcement authorities know which drugs to test for.
-Advocates for rape victims advise them to tell investigators if they have recently used drugs recreationally because those drugs may be detected in the drug screen, and pre-disclosure will have the least-negative impact on the victim's credibility.

-In the United States, law enforcement agencies will generally pay for the drug testing if it is requested by them as part of a rape kit.
-If a victim requests drug testing, particularly if they have not filed a police report, their insurance will often refuse to pay for the test, and they will need to pay for it themselves.
+Most laboratories do not perform a broad drug screen.
+Successful choice of specific drugs to test for may be facilitated by a descriptive statement by the victim regarding the effects of the drug.
+Recent recreational use of drugs may be detected in the drug screen, and impact on the victim's credibility may be mitigated through pre-disclosure.

+In the United States, law enforcement agencies generally pay for the drug testing if it is requested by them as part of a rape kit.
+Insurance commonly refuses to pay for tests performed upon the request of victims, necessitating that they pay for it themselves.
 Testing kits for detection of certain drugs in drinks prior to consumption are commercially available but as of 2002 were assessed as being unreliable.